BEST : A decision tree algorithm that handles missing values: Experiments : Simulated data sets

 Throughout various simulation experiments we have been able to highlight the success of BEST under various scenarios.
-It seems that forcing the algorithm to consider the missing pattern before the variable with missing values is useful with small to medium data size.
-As the data size grows larger, the imputations are more precise which helps imputation-based techniques.
-Regarding the SC approach, since it does not impute the missing values, it can create the same partitioning that BEST creates but the SC approach does not need to first isolate the missing value in order to partition upon the variable containing missing values which can sometimes be valuable on large data sets.
+Regarding the SC approach, since it does not impute the missing values then it can create the same partitioning that BEST creates but the SC approach does not need to first isolate the missing value in order to partition upon the variable containing missing values which can sometimes be valuable.

 Our simulation revealed that BEST suffers from a weakness when the gating variable is of low importance.
 This can happen if only a small proportion of data is missing, if the missing pattern is simply non-informative or in some cases when data is MCAR.
 In that case, BEST will never partition upon the gating variable and thus will never partition upon the branch-exclusive variable which will almost surely reduce the accuracy of the resulting tree.
-This weakness is intrinsic to the algorithm as it is caused by the greedy nature of decision trees.
-Since it can only see the reduction in impurity gained with a single partition, a classic decision tree approach cannot perceive the accuracy gained by the combination of two successive partitioning.
-Considering pairs of consecutive splits would be a great improvement and would negate this limitation but would drastically increase the run time of the algorithm.
+This weakness is intrinsic to the algorithm as it is caused by the greedy nature of decision trees which are usually fitted by growing large trees and pruning them later.
+During the partitioning process, a classic decision tree approach only sees the reduction in impurity gained with a single partition and thus cannot perceive the accuracy gained by the combination of two successive partitioning.

+When facing this problem, using a random forest of BEST trees is a possible solution.
+When we build trees in a forest, predictors are randomly selected and thus the algorithm will partition on the gating variable of low important from time to time which will reveal the important gated variable.
+One way to entirely negate this limitation would be to consider pairs of consecutive splits but this would come at a great cost, it would drastically increase the run time of the algorithm.

+A limitation of our simulated experiments is the absence of the MIA algorithm \cite{Twala08} who shares a lot of similarities with BEST.
+No implementation or package of MIA was available at the time we ran this experiment and thus an advantage of BEST is that a R package is available for researcher looking for an algorithm ready to use off-the-shelf.
+Regarding prediction accuracy, we do not expect BEST to outperform MIA as they can produce similar partitioning but we expect BEST to be slightly faster as MIA greatly increases the number of operations when building the tree.
+Finally, as discuss earlier we do believe BEST produces more interpretable trees than the SC approach, the same argument holds when comparing BEST to MIA.
+The interpretability argument is expanded in section \ref{inter}.